Papa-Sean/Javascript_Password_Generator/README.md

 Investigate code I have
     Went through an ID tags
-    Tested changing the event listen tag to promp user successfully with a "hello world" alert
+    Tested changing the event listen tag to promp user successfully with a "hello world" alert Could not figure out how to make the app work through prompts Added criterea form with slider/input
+    added check boxes for other criterea
+    linked the slider/input boxes
+HTML
+    Added button type
+    added form with slider and check boxes
+JS
+    Linked form slider/text box
+    added eventListen for each box on the form